ChimeraTK/DeviceAccess/doc/spec_exceptionHandling.md

     - the recoveryAccessor itself,
     - the VersionNumber of the (potentially unwritten) data stored in the accessor,
     - an ordering parameter which determines the order of write opereations during recovery.
-    - a flag which indicates whether the value in the recoveryAccessor has already been written to data. (*)
+    - an atomic flag which indicates whether the value in the recoveryAccessor has already been written to data. (*)
-  - 1.1.2 Ordering can be done per device (*), hence each DeviceModule has one 64-bit atomic counter which is incremented for each write operation and the is value stored in the ordering parameter for the recoveryAccessor.
+  - 1.1.2 Ordering can be done per device (*), hence each DeviceModule has one 64-bit atomic counter which is incremented for each write operation and the value is stored in the ordering parameter for the recoveryAccessor.
   - 1.1.3 The RecoveryHelper object may be accessed only under a lock to prevent concurrent access during recovery.
 The lock shall be shared to allow concurrent write operations of different registers - only the DeviceModule needs to obtain an exclusive lock during recovery.
 The lock is obained by the ExceptionHandlingDecorators via DeviceModule::getRecoverySharedLock().

-- 1.2 In doPreRead()/doPreWrite(), it is checked whether the fault state already prevails (check DeviceModule::deviceHasError while holding the recovery shared lock).
+- 1.3 In doPreWrite() the recoveryAccessor with the version number and ordering parameter is updated, and the written flag is cleared.
+This has to happen while holding the shared recovery lock.
+  - 1.3.1 If the written flag was previously not set, the return value of doWriteTransfer() must be forced to true (data lost).

+- 1.2 In doPreRead()/doPreWrite(), DeviceModule::startTransfer() is called.
+The return values is stored in transferAllowed.
-  - 1.2.1 If yes, the actual transfer will be skipped. (cf. 2.2 or 2.3.14)
+  - 1.2.1 If it returns false the device is in error.
+The actual transfer will be skipped. (cf. 2.2 or 2.3.14)
-  - 1.2.2 If the transfer will not be skipped, atomically increment DeviceModule::activeTransfers while still (!) holding the recovery shared lock.
+  - 1.2.2 If it returns true the transfer will be executed. startTransfer has already increased the transfer counter and stopTransfer must be called in doPostRead()/doPostWrite()
-  - 1.2.3 write: The check for a prevailing fault state has to be done without releasing the lock between the write to the recoveryAccessor and the check. (*)
+  - <strile> 1.2.3 write: The check for a prevailing fault state has to be done without releasing the lock between the write to the recoveryAccessor and the check. (*) </strike> Not needed, see 4.7
   - 1.2.4 For skipped transfers, none of the pre/transfer/post functions must be delegated to the target accessor.
   - 1.2.5 If an asynchronous read transfer is skipped, a pseudo value needs to be written to the cppext::future_queue of the TransferFuture.
 This will cause the TransferFuture to be ready immediatly, so postRead() is called (*).

-- 1.3 In doPreWrite() the recoveryAccessor with the version number and ordering parameter is updated, and the written flag is cleared.
-  - 1.3.1 If the written flag was previously not set, the return value of doWriteTransfer() must be forced to true (data lost).

-- 1.4 In doPreRead() certain read operations are frozen in case of a fault state (see A.2.2):
+- 1.4 In doPreRead() certain read operations are frozen in case of a fault state, i.e. startTransfer() returned false (see A.2.2):
-  - 1.4.1 Obtain the recovery lock through DeviceModule::getRecoverySharedLock(), to prevent interference with an ongoing recovery procedure.
+  - <strike> 1.4.1 Obtain the recovery lock through DeviceModule::getRecoverySharedLock(), to prevent interference with an ongoing recovery procedure.</strike> Not needed. this would only be writing (we are in preRead) and resetting the error state, which is an atomic operation inside startTransfer.
+It does not quarantee that recovery (re-open the device) has not started.
   - 1.4.2 Decide, whether freezing is done (don't freeze yet).
 Freezing is done if one of the following conditions is met:
     - read type is blocking and AccessMode::wait_for_new_data is set, previousReadFailed == true, and DeviceModule::deviceHasError == true (cf. A.2.2.4), or
     - no initial value has been read yet (getCurretVersion() == {nullptr}) and DeviceModule::deviceHasError == true (cf. A.4.2).
-  - 1.4.3 Obtain the DeviceModule::errorLock.
-Only then release the recovery lock. (*)
+  - <strike> 1.4.3 Obtain the DeviceModule::errorLock.
+Only then release the recovery lock. (*)</strike> Not needed.
+We don't rely on getting the notification though the condition variable.
+The important information is only in deviceHasError.
+If the first check on it already says that the device has recovered this is ok.
+There is no harm that we have not slept and waited for a notification through the condition variable.
+    The only race condition is that the device could be OK and broken again.
+But this can happen as well with the condition variable.
+If the notification is coming there is no guarantee that the conditions is still true when the predicate is checked.
-  - 1.4.4 Wait on DeviceModule::errorIsResolvedCondVar.
+  - 1.4.4 If the read should be frozen
+    - 1.4.4.1 Call DeviceModule::waitForRecovery().
+This will wait on the condition variable until the error condition is gone.
+    - 1.4.4.2 Call startTransfer() and store it in transferAllowed.
-  - 1.4.5 When the DeviceModule reports the recovery through the condition variable, delegate preRead() and continue with the transfer normally.
+    - 1.4.4.3 If it returns true delegate preRead(), and continue with the transfer
+    - 1.4.4.4 If it returns false, go back to 1.4.4.1
-  - 1.4.6 If an asynchronous read transfer is frozen, instead of 1.4.3 thorugh 1.4.5 the following actions are executed:
+  - 1.4.6 If an asynchronous read transfer is frozen, instead of 1.4.4 the following actions are executed:
     - 1.4.6.1 Register the asynchronous read transfer with the DeviceModule::asynchronousReadQueue by placing a shared_pointer to this on it.
     - 1.4.6.2 Do not delegate to preRead() and readTransferAsync() - both functions are called by the DeviceModule instead.

 - 1.5 In doPostRead()/doPostWrite():
+  - 1.5.0 Delegate postRead() / postWrite() (see 1.6)
   - 1.5.1 If there was no exception, set previousReadFailed = false.
-  - 1.5.2 If in 1.2.2 the DeviceModule::activeTransfers counter was incremented, atomically decrement it.
   - 1.5.3 In doPostWrite() the recoveryAccessor's written flag is set if the write was successful (no exception thrown; data lost flag does not matter here). (*)
   - 1.5.4 In doPostRead(), if no exception was thrown, end overriding the DataValidity returned by the accessor (cf. 1.6.2).
+  - 1.5.2 If the transfer wasperform allowed, call in 1.2.2 the DeviceModule::activeTransfers counter was incremented, atomically decrement it.
+Must happen after 1.5.3 FIXME: fix numbering

 - 1.6 In doPostRead()/doPostWrite(), any runtime_error exception thrown by the delegated postRead()/postWrite() is caught (*).
 The following actions are in case of an exception:
   - 1.6.1 The error is reported to the DeviceModule via DeviceModule::reportException().